RojenTmg/ems/readme.rst

    :scale: 100 %
    :align: center

-6. Open the 'ems' folder in the text editor (example: sublime).
+6. Open the ems folder in the text editor (example: sublime).
    Then goto the main folder 'ems'-> then to 'application' folder-> 'config' folder -> then open 'database.php'

 .. image:: assets/readme/Capture5.PNG
    :height: 100px
    :width: 200px
    :scale: 100 %
    :align: center

 7. In the file 'database.php', go to  line 81, or where you can see 'database' => ''.